 Federal Court Rules that 5G Small Cells Could Have Major Environmental Impact

 A recent court ruling examined the requirement for a Federal review for the placement of 5G small cell towers under the National Environmental Policy Act (NEPA).
 The court overruled the Federal Communications Commission (FCC) arguments in favor of Native American tribes, giving them and all cities the right to require NEPA analysis (or provide proof of exemption) before cell towers are placed.
-This decision has given some cities a possible means to at least temporarily deny 5G “small cell” or macro towers, and maintain local control in their placement, on the grounds there has been no NEPA review for 5G /cell towers for both historic preservation as well as impacts on the human environment (which is broadly defined-see below).
+This decision has given some cities a possible means to at least temporarily deny 5G “small cell” or macro towers, and maintain local control in their placement, to require either, NEPA review of cell towers (small and large), or categorical exclusion, for both historic preservation as well as impacts on the human environment (which is broadly defined-see below).
+This decision keeps the current NEPA process in place and annuls (or “vacates”) that portion of the 2018 FCC Ruling streamlining deployment exempting 5G small cells for both historic preservation as well as impacts on the human environment.

-Cities Could Use a lack of NEPA Evaluation to Deny All Cell Tower Antenna Applications
+Cities Could Use a Lack of NEPA Evaluation to Delay or Deny Cell Tower Antenna Applications

 - “Every individual sWTF application must undergo NEPA review.
 Therefore, every sWTF application in the USA is incomplete until the applicant places in the public record substantial written evidence of a NEPA review.
 I would ask your local city to write such a letter to each applicant, declaring each application incomplete and the reason for the declaration of incompleteness (no evidence of NEPA review).